 Your opening line should address a specific real estate problem you can solve for the potential client in front of you.
 It should be appropriate to the event you are attending and the individual you are addressing.
-This problem could be for any real estate niche, like first-time homebuyers, sellers, home-flippers, real estate investors, and so on.
+This problem could be for any real estate niche, like first-time homebuyers, sellers, home flippers, and real estate investors.

-The opening line can be formed as a question or statement, but should address the issue head-on.
-For instance, if your niche or event focuses on first-time homebuyers, start with:
+The opening line can be formed as a question or statement but should address the issue head-on.
+For instance, if your niche or event focuses on first-time homebuyers, start with the following:

 The statement and question above both mention issues first-time homebuyers experience in a seller’s market, like a short time frame, more expensive homes, and less purchasing power.
-Notice that it mentions these issues in simple terms that are easily digestible without using real estate jargon or acronyms.
+Notice that it mentions these issues in simple and easily digestible terms without using real estate jargon or acronyms.
 The first-time homebuyer will quickly relate to these problems and want to learn more about how to overcome these obstacles.

 What Tactics Do I Use to Solve the Real Estate Problem?

-Showcase your expertise, resources, and success by outlining the approach you take to solve the problem your potential client is experiencing.
-By answering this question, you are introducing a solution to draw in potential clients to learn more about and use your services.
+Showcase your expertise, resources, and success by outlining your approach to solving the problem your potential client is experiencing.
+By answering this question, you are introducing a solution to draw potential clients to learn more about and use your services.
 Speak about your ultimate goal as a real estate professional, what your niche is, how you cater to that niche, and the number of clients you’ve assisted with this same problem.

-There are several tactics in the examples above, like education, communication, and technology, that you are proposing to use to solve the problem of being a first-time homebuyer.
-You are introducing these solutions so you can elaborate on them in the next part of your real estate elevator pitch.
+There are several tactics in the examples above, like education, communication, and technology, that you propose to use to solve the problem of being a first-time homebuyer.
+You are introducing these solutions so you can elaborate on them in the next part of your elevator pitch.

 What Is My Process for Solving the Problem?

-Now that you’ve given a basic overview of the tactics you use to solve the problem, revisit your answers relative to your value proposition to explain the process of how you solve the problem.
+Now that you’ve given a basic overview of your tactics to solve the problem, revisit your answers relative to your value proposition to explain how you solve the problem.
 Describe the qualities you have as a professional and how you apply them in your role as a real estate agent.
-Reference your brokerage and/or team to further support your methods.
+Reference your brokerage and team to support your methods further.